1939 Custom Danish Hajkutter Gaff Ketch - Photo 1

 • Pilothouse with full navigation and steering

-• Galley with gas stovetop, refrigerator, freezer, and additional gas stove and grill on the aft deck
+• Additional gas stove and grill on the aft deck

 • First aid kit